ucdavis/ECS272-Winter2020/Assignment2/README.md

 You can also use any other libraries for processing and visualizing the data with Python or JavaScript.

 ## Submission
-If you are using Jupyter Notebook, you can commit the notebook to GitHub and submit the link to the repository.
-For Observable Notebook, you can submit the link for sharing your notebook for this assignment.
-For Tableau, you would need to submit a report containing the visualizations you created in Tableau.
+For Colab and Observable notebooks, enable link sharing for your notebook and submit the link to Assignment 2 in UCD Canvas.
+For Tableau, you would need to submit a report containing the visualizations and explanation of your insights.